betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 go back in time and wonder what was on their mind when they wrote the code with the bug. *How* did it come that I wrote the code with the bug?
 What could I have done differently to avoid this bug in the first place?
-What could I have done to find the bug quicker and what mistakes did I make that resulted in it taking this long?
+What could I have done to find the bug quicker, and what mistakes did I make that resulted in it taking this long?

 The idea of this mindset is not to be annoyed at having to spend a couple